 Navigation: you can jump from the visual presentation of a pageflow in the Designer to the underlying source code.
-To do that, right-click an element, and chooseon the context menu, or press .
+To do that, right-click an element, and choosefrom the context menu, or press .

 Show Usages and Find Usages: select a node, and press Ctrl+Alt+F7 or Alt+F7.

-Rename refactoring: select a node, press Shift+F6, and specify the new name in the Rename dialog box.
-So doing, the corresponding reference in the underlying xml file is also updated.
+Rename refactoring: select a node, press Shift+F6, and specify the new name in the Rename dialog.
+The corresponding reference in the underlying xml file is also updated.
 Note that if you rename a node using the in-place editor, its reference in the source code is not changed, and an error is highlighted.